The Children’s Museum of Richmond (CMoR) is bringing play outside of its walls in 2023.…

-The Richmond Ballet’s holiday tradition The Nutcracker returns to the Carpenter Theatre at Dominion Arts Center, December 9 through 23, 2017, with the Richmond Symphony playing Tchaikovsky’s magnificent score for all thirteen performances.
+The Richmond Ballet’s holiday tradition, The Nutcracker, returns to the Carpenter Theatre at Dominion Energy Center, December 9 through 23, 2022, with the Richmond Symphony playing Tchaikovsky’s magnificent score for all the performances.

 From a battle beneath the branches of a mystical Christmas tree, to a winter white forest, and then off to a far-off kingdom of delectable sweets, this dazzling production is sure to bring joy to everyone’s December.
-With choreography by Stoner Winslett, the Richmond Ballet holiday classic has been heralded as “one of the country’s most perfect [Nutcracker productions]” by The New York Times and this season will feature the company’s full roster of professionals, as well as twenty-nine trainees and more than 185 accomplished students from the School of Richmond Ballet.
+With choreography by Stoner Winslett, the Richmond Ballet holiday classic has been heralded as “one of the country’s most perfect [Nutcracker productions]” by The New York Times and this season will feature the company’s full roster of professionals, as well as twenty-nine trainees and more than 195 accomplished students from the School of Richmond Ballet and Minds in Motion.

-Thinking of heading to The Nutcracker for the first time?
-Or returning for the tenth?
+Are you thinking of heading to The Nutcracker for the first time?
+Perhaps you’re wondering if it’s time to make this production a part of your family’s holiday experience.
 Read the tips below to get the most out of your Nutcracker experience.

 Introducing your child to The Nutcracker – Read The Nutcracker book at bedtime, listen to the soundtrack by Peter Ilyich Tchaikovsky, and show your children photos of the production found on the Richmond Ballet Facebook page.
 Familiarize yourself with the plot and characters so you can answer any questions they may have.